Frequently Asked Questions

 When was the Westwood Learning Lab founded?

 The Westwood Learning Lab was researched and developed in the late 1970’s and was created in the fall of 1980.
-It has been the mission of Mrs. Grace Adkins, the founder, since her first year of teaching in 1946 to find out why some bright students were non-coping children in the classroom.
+The founder, Mrs. Grace Adkins, made it her mission since her first year of teaching in 1946 to find out why some bright students were non-coping children in the classroom.
 The motto of the Lab is “Every Child a Winner.”

 Which students are helped by Learning Lab professionals?